 Cliché Storm or Troperiffic: The show is a fantasy cliche hurricane.
 However, many of its fans cite this as why they love the show so much.

 Complete Monster: Darken Rahl is an Evil Overlord who takes things as far as he can.
-Ordering a mass infanticide, Rahl kills any he deems a threat and tortures innocent peasants to keep his dark power.
-Rahl is also especially fond of blood sacrifices, using the blood for ink to pen notices and spells.
-Rahl also unleashes a plague on his own people in an attempt to blame the hero Richard and cause the people to turn against him.
+Ordering a mass infanticide, Rahl kills any he deems a threat and preys on innocent peasants to keep his dark power.
+Rahl is also especially fond of blood sacrifices, using the blood for ink to work his journey book.
+Rahl also uses magical weapons of mass destruction and then a magical plague on punish people helping Richard, wiping out entire villages.
 Throughout the series, Rahl is shown as nothing more than pure, unadulterated evil.

 Engaging Chevrons: When Kahlan uses her Mind Control "Confession" power on a person the first time, the clouds part, the sky darkens, thunder rumbles, her eyes go black, and she passes out for nearly a minute.
 Averted, in that the production quickly tones it down for subsequent uses.
 By the second season, she barely breaks her stride.